North Carolina Workers’ Compensation Lawyers

 In addition, North Carolina’s workers’ compensation law provides other benefits to injured workers.
 Temporary total disability benefits, temporary partial disability benefits, permanent partial disability benefits, permanent and total disability benefits, workers’ compensation settlements and death benefits are all governed by special statutes specific to North Carolina and its injured workers.

 In addition, employers and their insurance companies can challenge claims.
 They have lawyers fighting for their best interests.
 When benefits are denied, injured workers may feel like they have no options left.
-That’s why it’s important to have an experienced workers’ comp attorney who is ready to fight for you.
+That’s why it’s important to have an experienced North Carolina workers’ comp attorney who is ready to fight for you.

 Hurt at work?
 Learn more about how we can help

-Attorney Sheila Chavis has an extensive knowledge of the state’s workers’ compensation law and has the experience needed to get the results you need and deserve.
+North Carolina workers’ compensation attorney Sheila Chavis has an extensive knowledge of the state’s workers’ compensation law and has the experience needed to get the results you need and deserve.
 She understands the impact an injury can have on workers and their families.
 That’s why she guides injured workers through every step of the claims process until they get the benefits they need.

 - Am I entitled to workers' compensation in North Carolina?